-Regular meetings are held with local and foreign investors as well as local financial institutions.
-The NCR also has networks with other regulators in the SADC region, United States of America and the United Kingdom.
+The NCR also holds regular meetings with industry associations, registrants and magistrates.
+Ongoing meetings are also held with local and foreign investors as well as local financial institutions and other regulators including the FSCA, PA, SARB and FIC.
+The NCR also has networks with other regulators in the SADC region, United States of America and the United